silkycode/Capstone2024Team5-WebApp/README.md

 Have two separate terminals running the Flask server and the vite dev server -- they both need to be running in order to interact (VS code can open multiple terminals)

-Time format for DB: YYYY:MM:DD HH:SS
+Time format for DB: YYYY:MM:DD HH:MM:SS

 Current tasks: